 - The funds were raised through taxation paid by Nigerians and businesses, as the NNPC refused to pay a single penny

-- Ten of the 36 states that received allocations had the highest allocations in the first four months of 2022
+- Ten of the 36 states had the highest allocations of the money disbursed in the first four months of 2022

 The National Bureau of Statistics has revealed that the federal government, states, and local governments shared the sum of N3.3 trillion from January to April.

 The amount disbursed comprised the Statutory Account, Non-oil Excess Account, Exchange Gain difference, and Valued Added Tax (VAT).